Mor ve ötesi

-Mor ve ötesi (literally Purple and Beyond; a play on the word morötesi, meaning ultraviolet) is a Turkish alternative rock band from Istanbul.
+Mor ve Ötesi (stylized as mor ve ötesi) (literally Purple and Beyond; a play on the word morötesi, meaning ultraviolet) is a Turkish alternative rock band from Istanbul.
 Its four current members are Harun Tekin (vocals and rhythm guitar), Kerem Kabadayı (drums), Burak Güven (bass) and Kerem Özyeğen (lead guitar).
-Former members include Alper Tekin (no relation to Harun) and Derin Esmer.
+Former members include Alper Tekin and Derin Esmer.
 The band achieved mainstream success with the release of the album Dünya Yalan Söylüyor.
 In 2008, the band represented Turkey in the Eurovision Song Contest in Belgrade with the song "Deli" (Lunatic).

-Mor ve ötesi had their breakthrough with their fourth album “Dünya Yalan Söylüyor” in 2004.
+Mor ve Ötesi had their breakthrough with their fourth album Dünya Yalan Söylüyor in 2004.
 The album sold over 300,000 copies and changed the way rock was perceived by the Turkish music industry.
-Their hundreds of live performances have included several tours in Europe and the US.
+Their hundreds of live performances have included several tours in Europe and the United States.
 The band celebrated their 20th anniversary in 2016 with two special CD box-sets containing all of their published work.

 History

 Mor ve Ötesi was formed in 1995 with the line-up of Kerem Kabadayı (drums), Harun Tekin (vocals and guitar), Derin Esmer (vocals and guitar) and Alper Tekin (bass), who were then students at the Deutsche Schule Istanbul.
 They released their first album Şehir ("The City") in September 1996 and played their first live concert in Ankara.
 That year, Burak Güven replaced Alper Tekin on bass.

-Bırak Zaman Aksın ("Let Time Flow"), their second album was released in January 1999 and met with success.
+The band's second album Bırak Zaman Aksın ("Let Time Flow"), was released in January 1999 and was met with success.
 Just after its release, Derin Esmer moved to the United States and was replaced by prominent guitarist Kerem Özyeğen.
 After the devastating 1999 Kocaeli earthquake, Mor ve Ötesi started exploring more social and political themes.
 They were also very active in the opposition against the use of nuclear energy in Turkey.

 In August 2001, they released their third album, Gül Kendine ("Smile at Yourself").
-With Kerem Özyeğen, there was a noticeable change in the music and lyrics.
-In May 2003, Mor ve Ötesi's released the Yaz EP, which included a cover of the Ajda Pekkan song Yaz Yaz Yaz.
+With Kerem Özyeğen, there was a noticeable change in the band's music and lyrics.
+In May 2003, Mor ve Ötesi's released the Yaz EP, which included a cover of the Ajda Pekkan song "Yaz Yaz Yaz".

 Their fourth album Dünya Yalan Söylüyor ("The World is Lying") was released in March 2004.
 The album became their most popular album in Turkey, reaching 250,000 sales.
 Since their previous work was not as well known, many new fans were not aware of the band's history.
-Although this album has been their best selling album, it is not admired by many of their old fans as much as their previous work, and some have even seen it as "sell-out".
-The album contained considerable political criticism against the activities of the USA both in Iraq and the rest of the world.
-In the same year they received a Golden Orange Award for their single "Bir Derdim Var", included on the soundtrack of the Çağan Irmak film Mustafa Hakkında Her Şey.
+Although it had been their best selling album, it is not admired by many of their old fans as much as their previous work, and some have even seen it as "sell-out".
+The album contained considerable political criticism against the activities of the United States; both in Iraq and the rest of the world.
+In the same year, they received a Golden Orange Award for their single "Bir Derdim Var", included on the soundtrack of the Çağan Irmak film Mustafa Hakkında Her Şey.